supercharge/docs/set.md

 #### flatMap
-The `flatMap` method returns a new set instance containing the results of applying the given `transform` function and ultimately collapsing the result (one level deep).
+The `flatMap` method returns a new set instance, after applying the given `transform` function and collapsing the result (one level deep).

-The transform function will be called once for each entry in the set in insertion order.
+The `transform` function will be called once for each entry in the set in insertion order.
 The `transform` function receives the `value, set` arguments:

 ```js
 const users = Set.of([ 'Marcus', ['Supercharge'] ])